-Whether you are experiencing anxiety, depression, relationship difficulties, work stress, anger, or if you just feel you need to talk to someone, getting in touch with a therapist is the first step.
+Whether you're experiencing anxiety, depression, relationship difficulties, work stress, anger issues, or if you just feel you need to talk to someone, getting in touch with a therapist is the first step.

-I can offer you a safe, warm and confidential space where you will be able to express your concerns.
-We will work together to achieve your goals.
-I believe that with the help of a therapist, it is possible to understand yourself better, and to live a more fulfilled and satisfied life.
+I can offer you a safe and confidential space where you can talk about your concerns and together, we can work through them.
+I believe that with the help of a therapist, it is possible to understand yourself better, and to live a more fulfilled and meaningful life.

 Sessions are 50 minutes long, and occur on a weekly basis.
 I offer short term and long term therapy work.

-If you are considering therapy, or if you have any questions, please contact me and I will be happy to discuss them with you prior to your first appointment.
+If you're considering therapy, or if you have any questions, please contact me and I'll be happy to discuss them with you prior to your first appointment.

 I am a registered member of the BACP and I adhere to their ethical framework.